 The range of remedies or sanctions that the instructor can impose include:

-- the deduction of partial or total marks on the assignment or course grade
+- a deduction of partial or total marks for the work or exam

-- a failing grade (down to a grade of zero) in the course.
-If the penalty amounts to a failure in the course, the student may NOT drop the course regardless of the drop deadlines.
+If the remedy or sanction affects your grade in the course, you may NOT drop the course regardless of the drop deadlines.

-This file is confidential; it is used for internal purposes such as preparing for academic advising appointments.
+The main student file is confidential.
+It is used for internal purposes such as preparing for academic advising appointments and processing academic petitions.
 In rare cases, some American Law Schools, Medical Schools and Police Academies will ask the Associate Dean (Academic) if an applicant has any departures from academic integrity on record.
 In this case, we would seek your permission to share the information before responding to the request.
 If you did not give permission, the Faculty Office would respond that the applicant had not given permission to share that information.

 5. The instructor will inform you in writing of the decision and remedy (or sanction).

-- the right to appeal the finding and/or the penalty to the Associate Dean (Academic)
+- your right to appeal the finding and/or the sanction to the Associate Dean (Academic)

 - the deadline for appealing to the Associate Dean (Academic)